zcrayman/tut-rest/2/README.md

 In order, the mockMvc object is performing the following:

 * Performing a mock HTTP Request with a GET HTTP Method on the URI /aggregators/orders/{id}.
+* Replacing the {id} marker in the URI template with the contents of the response to the key.toString() call.
 * Specifying in the 'accept' HTTP Header that the service should respond with JSON.
 * Analysing the content of the returned JSON to ensure that some mocked data is present, as provided by the mock collaborators that were set up at the start of the test method.